kevmck451/phase_array_fossn/FPGA/readme.md

 - this is done on the MacBook terminal
 - get intel linux ip address and username
 - Copy SSH key to connect without password
+- replace kevmck with your username
+- replace that IP address with your linux computer's
 ```zsh
 ssh-copy-id kevmck@141.225.162.254
 ```